mcabbott/TensorGrad.jl/README.md

 functions `contract!` etc, and thus gets some re-use, 4.
 But is completely limited by 2, being deeply plugged into TensorOperations.

-Note also that [TensorCast.jl](https://github.com/mcabbott/TensorCast.jl) should be almost fully differentiable, possibly with [SliceMap.jl](https://github.com/mcabbott/SliceMap.jl).
+Finally, note also that [TensorCast.jl](https://github.com/mcabbott/TensorCast.jl) should be almost fully differentiable (although focused on operations other than contractions).
-It's a terrible way to do contractions but good for other things.

 --- Michael Abbott, August 2019